ECCC-MSC/open-data/README.md

    * Click on 'New merge request'
    * Select the appropriate branch from your fork and then 'Compare branches and continue'
    * Assign the merge request and click 'Submit merge request'
+   * If you're allowed to merge and are comfortable with the changes, you can `merge` right away.
+Otherwise, followup with the merge request's assignee
 7. Update your fork's master branch
  * Go to your fork master branch: `git checkout master`
- * Update local master with source code: `git pull upstream master`
+ * Update local master with dps source code: `git pull upstream master`
  * Push updated master to your fork: `git push`

 Tips: